skywarspro15/pptos-wiki/wiki/Zeq_OS/Build25_B01.md

 ### Setup

-At this stage their is no setup screen.
+At this stage there is no setup screen.

 ### Shell